maurits-out/spring-boot-movie-mashup/README.md

 # Spring Boot Movie Mashup

 ## Introduction
 A Movie Mashup application that I use to play around with [Spring](https://spring.io/) related technologies.
-Spring is continuously relasing new technologies or updates existing ones, using this application I hope to keep up with the pace.
+Spring is continuously releasing new technologies or updates existing ones, using this application I hope to keep up with the pace.

 _This application will always be under construction._